OlivierLD/raspberry-coffee/RESTNavServer/README.md

 ![The big picture](./docimg/NavServer.png)

 You can see the `RequestManager`s as components handling extra REST requests.
 For example:
-- a request `GET /mux/cache` will be handled by the `NMEA.multiplexer`
+- a request `GET /mux/cache` will be handled by the `NMEA-multiplexer`
 - a request like `POST /tide/tide-stations/Ocean%20Beach/wh` will be handled by the `Tide REST Request Manager`
 - a request like `POST /astro/sun-moon-dec-alt` will be managed by the `Astro REST Request Manager`
 - other requests could be considered (see the HTTP server's code to understand how) as static HTTP requests, and render the resources of the `web` (or any other name you can choose) folder for that.
   > Note: a `static` web document can very well perform `dynamic` REST requests, bringing live data to the web interface.

-The `NMEA.multiplexer` embedded in the `REST/HTTP Server` gathers data from NMEA station(s), sensors, other channels, possibly logs them, computes and process other data, and can feed other programs (`OpenCPN`, `SeaWi`, etc) through the channel(s) of your choice.
+The `NMEA-multiplexer` embedded in the `REST/HTTP Server` gathers data from NMEA station(s), sensors, other channels, possibly logs them, computes and process other data, and can feed other programs (`OpenCPN`, `SeaWi`, etc) through the channel(s) of your choice.

 For now (Dec 2018), the Web pages we use here are using HTML5, CSS3, JavaScript (ES5 & 6), WebComponents...
 Later, we might as well provide some WebGL examples.